 Correction is supposed to surprise the dog with a mild shock when it crosses the boundary.
 Though not painful or threatening, it is not a positive reinforcement per se.

 In the first step, when the fence is being introduced, we want the dog to understand what to expect.

-Correction will follow eventually, when what is expected is not obeyed by it.
+The correction will follow eventually when what is expected is not obeyed by it.